 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for recyclable material and refuse collectors are expected to increase by 7% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for recyclable material and refuse collectors are expected to increase by 13% between 2016 and 2026.
 While automation has resulted in a slight decrease in opportunities for refuse collectors, high turnover rates and an increase in recycling practices continue to create opportunities.
-Refuse collectors accounted for about 114,220 of the 3.7 million workers in material moving occupations in the United States in 2015.
-The BLS reported that the median annual salary for refuse collectors was $33,800 as of May 2015.
+Refuse and recyclable material collectors accounted for about 136,000 of the 3.9 million workers in hand labor and material moving occupations in the United States in 2017.
+The BLS reported that the median annual salary for refuse and recyclable material collectors was $36,160 as of May 2017.

 Alternative Career Options